Energy Sector Update for 12/06/2019: MDR, SGU, XOM, CVX, COP, SLB, OXY

 Top Energy Stocks:

-Energy heavyweights were mostly flat in pre-market trading Friday.
-West Texas Intermediate crude oil for January delivery was down $0.36 at $58.07 per barrel at the New York Mercantile Exchange.
-The global benchmark Brent crude February contract lost $0.23 to $63.16 per barrel and January natural gas futures were 1 cent lower at $2.41 per 1 million BTU.
-Among energy-related ETFs, the United States Oil Fund was down 0.16% while the United States Natural Gas fund was 0.10% lower.
+Energy heavyweights powered up in midday trading Friday, driven by oil production cut news.
+The NYSE Energy Index surged 1.8%.
+West Texas Intermediate crude oil for January delivery was up $0.73 to $59.16 per barrel at the New York Mercantile Exchange.
+The global benchmark Brent crude February contract gained $0.91 to $64.30 per barrel and January natural gas futures were 5 cents lower at $2.37 per 1 million BTU.
+Among energy-related ETFs, United States Oil was climbing over 1.2% while United States Natural Gas was 2.4% weaker.
+The Philadelphia Oil Service Sector index was up about 4%.

+In industry news: OPEC and its allies struck a new oil production deal to deepen their output cuts, various media reported on Friday, as state-owned oil giant Saudi Aramco raised a record $25.6 billion in its initial public offering.

 In other sector news:

-(+) McDermott International (MDR) was up more than 1% after saying the Train 2 of the Freeport LNG project it is constructing in Texas has begun producing liquefied natural gas.
+(-) McDermott International (MDR) was sliding 10% even after saying the Train 2 of the Freeport LNG project it is constructing in Texas has begun producing liquefied natural gas.

-(=) Star Group (SGU) was flat after it reported a fiscal Q4 net loss of $0.69 per unit compared with the $0.40 loss per unit in the prior-year period.
+(+) Star Group (SGU) was up 2% after it reported a fiscal Q4 net loss of $0.69 per unit compared with the $0.40 loss per unit in the prior-year period.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.